-UK Sighthound Sport (UKSS) has been formed as a national umbrella society with the vision of getting lure coursing recognised by the Kennel Club, and to facilitate the development of a standardised format with an acknowledged award and title structure that will be compliant with European regulations and allow British dogs to compete at top level FCI competitions.
+UK Sighthound Sport (UKSS) has been formed with the vision of getting lure coursing recognised by the Kennel Club, and to facilitate the development of a standardised format with an acknowledged award and title structure that will be compliant with European regulations and allow British dogs to compete at top level FCI competitions.

 It is important and this juncture to emphasise the distinct difference between sighthound sport, specifically Lure Coursing, and professional greyhound track racing.
 Lure Coursing is purely a hobby sport and open to all owners who wish to participate, there is no financial incentive and no betting involved.
 Above all, the health and welfare of the dogs is paramount and over-rides all other aspects.